-Welcome to my blog.
+Welcome to my blog!

-I had one simple goal in mind when I wrote the “Lessons from Fiori” series, and that was to inspire kids to be kind, a lesson taught by my grandfather, and to empower them to stand up to bullying and abuse.
+You have to agree on how important it is to empower children to stand up to bullying and abuse.
 I suffered both as a child and remember what it’s like to feel hopeless in a world you can’t control.

 A traumatic brain injury in the 1970’s taught me about the absolute terror of living in a world that offers no hope.

 I decided to stop listening to the experts and find a way to regain my life so I could raise my two little boys.
-I created my own hope in the shadow of everyone’s lack of faith in me and in any higher power who might be able to direct my recovery.
+It became a goal to create my hope in the shadow of everyone’s lack of faith in me.
+Daily, I begged for a higher power who might be able to direct my recovery.
 I talk about my recovery in one of my blog posts.